Christopher Willits: Biography

 Born in Kansas City, Missouri, Willits began playing guitar when he was about 13.
 He got his first guitar after a football game when, out of the blue, his father suggested they buy one for him.
 He had played piano as a child, but up to this point, his main interest had been sports.
 "I couldn't really stand piano.
 It felt too boxy and classical," he remembers.
 "I loved that dynamic energy of sports and the improvisation...
 I played everything; soccer, baseball, basketball. ...
 That's really where my understanding of improvisation and teamwork came in."

 With his own guitar, he began playing all the time, trying to figure out the solos that he heard on his Jimi Hendrix records, and then forming bands in the psychedelic vein.
 Also a visual artist, he attended the Kansas City Art Institute, where he studied painting, then came to Mills College in California where he studied with Fred Frith and Pauline Oliveros.
 An ambient album released while still in college on Taylor Dupree's 12K label launched his solo career.

-“A universal talent, not only a virtuosic musician but an adept computer programmer—to create his shimmering walls of sound he uses his own custom software (he began inventing his own guitar effects when he was 13), and accompanies live performances with interactive visuals.”
+Willits is also skilled computer programmer.
+To create his soundscapes, he uses his own custom software and accompanies his live performances with interactive visuals.

 The Kansas City native came to the Bay Area in 2000 (After a painting scholarship at KCAI)and received a master's degree in electronic music at Mills College where he studied with Fred Frith and Pauline Oliveros.
 Along the way, he advanced his skills in photography, cinematography and new media.

 Willits completed a master's degree in electronic music at Mills College.

 Willits, as a solo artist or in collaboration, has released music on the following record labels: 12k (US), Ghostly International (US), Fällt(Ireland), Sub Rosa (Belgium), Ache Records (Canada), Yacca (Japan) and Plop (Japan).
 He has toured throughout Europe, America, Mexico, Canada, Australia, China, Thailand, and Japan.

 Willits has participated in numerous projects, including collaborations with Ryuichi Sakamoto, Tycho, Zach Hill (drummer from the band Death Grips and Hella), Kid606, Brad Laner (Medicine), Nate Boyce, Latrice Barnett (singer/songwriter and bassist for Handsome Boy Modeling School), Taylor Deupree (12k record label founder), Scott Pagano (visual artist and motion graphics designer), Matmos.
 Willits is also the founder and director of the record label and community building organization Overlap.

 In 2023, Willits remixed Kenneth James Gibson’s track Poured Semi Silently Upon You for the remix album Further Translations on Gibson’s label Meadows Heavy Recorders.
 Also featured on the album is Jack Dangers, Brian McBride, Scanner, and others.